cccs-eric/assemblyline4_docs/docs/user_manual/searching.md

 in the system which is a major reason Assemblyline can scale so well.
 Searching indexed fields is also very fast.

 There are 6 primary "*indices*":
-- Alerts
+- Alert
-- Files
+- File
-- Results
+- Result
 - Retrohunt
-- Signatures
+- Signature
-- Submissions
+- Submission

 You can view all indices and their indexed fields once you have a working Assemblyline under `Help > Search Help` menu.